HAET2021/HAET2021.github.io/challenge.md

 # Details and important dates

-During the trial phase, participants can download all needed code from XXXX.
+During the trial phase, participants can download all needed code from [here](https://github.com/eghouti/HAET-2021-competition-baseline-code).
 For this phase, the file dataloader.py uses CIFAR100 to generate datasets.
 Namely, it choses 10 classes at random from CIFAR100 to generate a classification task.
 Contestants should try to achieve the best possible accuracy using limited training time.

-Once the participants have their submission ready, they can submit it using the following link : XXX.
+Once the participants have their submission ready, they can submit it using the [CMT](https://cmt3.research.microsoft.com/HAET2021/Submission/Manage) link.
 Before the workshop, submissions will be evaluated using a different dataset (unknown to the participants).
-The submissions will be evaluated by running the code for a duration of XX minutes.
+The submissions will be evaluated by running the code for a duration of 10 minutes.
 The task consists in classifying 10 classes with inputs made of 32 by 32 RGB images.
 500 inputs per class are available during training and 100 per class for evaluation.

 As the purpose of the competition is to evaluate the ability to quickly train systems, it is forbidden to rely on pretrained models or additional data.
 Ranked submissions will be checked and discarded if they do so.